jjermann/dicedensity/README.md

-  Note that `expectedWinAmount` is not a density, it's just a function but there are also some generic plotting methods for functions: `get_plot` for text plots and `plot_image` for image plots (see the section on Plotting for more informations).
+  Note that `expectedWinAmount` is not a density, it's just a function but there are also some generic plotting methods for functions: `get_plot` for text plots and `plot_image` for image plots (see the section on Plotting for more information).

 ### Plotting
-There are some helper plotting functions defined that are beeing used:
+There are some helper plotting functions defined that are being used:

 * **Text plotting**
   ```python3